-Baseline research on illegal, unreported and unregulated (IUU) fishing
+Baseline research on illegal, unreported and unregulated fishing

-- Much effort against IUU has occurred at national, sub-regional and regional levels.
-It has likely been highly effective at achieving its intended purpose and contributed to relatively low estimates of IUU in some categories.
+- There has been much effort to combat IUU fishing at national, sub-regional and regional levels.
+It seems to have been effective in achieving its goal, and has contributed to relatively low estimates of IUU fishing in some categories.

-- A study has indicated that much uncertainty still exists about IUU activity in some categories and more work is needed to strengthen incentives for voluntary compliance, reinforce deterrents to non-compliance and improve monitoring throughout the supply chain.
+- A study indicates that much uncertainty still exists about IUU fishing in some categories.
+More work is needed to offer stronger incentives for voluntary compliance, to reinforce deterrents to non-compliance, and to improve monitoring through the supply chain.

-- FFA members are now consider the implications from the study.
+- FFA members are considering the implications of the study for their operations.

-- The EU, for access to the EU market, only requires that products were legally caught by the flag state concerned.
-It talks to a country if the European Commission feels the country is not living up to its obligations under its regulations, and issues a ‘yellow card’ if not enough is perceived as being done to improve a country’s legal and management frameworks to address IUU fishing.
-Fiji, Vanuatu, Papua New Guinea, Solomon Islands, and Tuvalu have all been issued with EC ‘yellow cards’ and are working to address gaps.
+- To gain access to the European Union market, the EU requires only that products are caught legally by the flag state.
+If the European Commission believes that a country does not meet EU regulations, it discusses the matter with the country and issues a caution.
+The country is expected to improve its legal and management frameworks to address IUU fishing.
+Fiji, Vanuatu, Papua New Guinea, Solomon Islands, and Tuvalu have all been issued with cautions.
+They are working to address gaps.